 Still, that’s frequently enough to be frustrating.
 And if you’d like to avoid this problem in the future, I suggest looking into a social media scheduling service, like Hootsuite or SproutSocial, which will allow you to avoid scheduling on Facebook entirely.

-If you’re still struggling with Facebook boosted posts or other social media glitches, feel free to reach out via our website or by calling (610) 825-4363 to inquire about our social media services.
+If you’re tired of dealing with Facebook glitches and social media management altogether, feel free to reach out via our website or by calling (610) 825-4363 to inquire about our social media services.
 We look forward to hearing from you!